-Universidade de Lisboa (ULisboa) is one of seven European Higher Education Institutions integrating UNITE!
+Universidade de Lisboa (ULisboa) is one of nine European Higher Education Institutions integrating Unite!

 This Alliance also includes Aalto University (Finland), the KTH Royal Institute of Technology (Sweden), the Grenoble Institute of Technology (France), the Polytechnic University of Turin (Italy), the Polytechnic University of Catalonia (Spain) and TU Darmstadt (Germany), which acts as the Project’s coordinator.